culture-of-development/fast/README.md

 This is a project for collecting the AI tools we build on my stream at [https://twitch.tv/nick_larsen](https://twitch.tv/nick_larsen).

-The fun parts are the [map and some work on making BLAS fast in dot net.
+The fun parts are the map and some work on making BLAS fast in dot net.

 ![map directions](wiki-content/map-directions.gif)

-### Getting it running
+### Getting the directions finding map demo running

 #### Step 1: download some data to run the map